 After nearly twelve years in prison, Ross was released on November 16, 1931.
 He returned to work in the steel mills.
 Joseph Ross died in Pittsburgh on January 30, 1946.

-Perhaps because of the attention given to the end of World War I or the low status of the parties to this case, the crime and the case received very little newspaper attention.
+Whether due to the attention given to the end of World War I or the low status of the parties to this case, the crime and the case received very little newspaper attention.